heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 - A place to experiment
 - A place to share
 - A place to have fun
-- A place where you help each other
+- A place were you do not have to remember things by heart - We want you to understand the whys and wherefores and be able to do things

-- A place where you do not loose your time (efficient and useful)
+:arrow_right: A place where you do not loose your time (efficient and useful)

 ### What we don't want this course to be